LAND ROVER RANGE ROVER SPORT 3.0 SDV6 Autobiography Dynamic 5dr Auto

 United Kingdom

-Type: Used Year: 2013 Make: LAND ROVER Model: RANGE ROVER SPORT Trim: 3.0 SDV6 Autobiography Dynamic 5dr Auto Body: Station Wagon Trans: Automatic Mileage: 23535 Engine Size: 2993 Ext Color: Fuji White
+Type: Used Year: 2013 Make: LAND ROVER Model: RANGE ROVER SPORT Trim: 3.0 SDV6 Autobiography Dynamic 5dr Auto Body: Station Wagon Trans: Automatic Mileage: 28271 Engine Size: 2993 Ext Color: RED

-22?
-Alloys, Panoramic Sliding Glass Roof, Meridean Surround System, Black Roof, Fr & Rr Toughened Glass with Privacy, Rear Parking Camera, Parking Distance Control - Front and Rear, Cruise Control, Adaptive Cruise Control, Adaptive Dynamics, Air Conditioning, Automatic Wipers, Central Locking, Electrically Adjustable Seats with Memory, HDD Navigation System, Perimetirc and Volumetirc Protection, Xenon Headlamps LED Signature, Automatic Headlamps, Electric Front Windows, Electric Mirrors, Electric Rear Windows, Cooled/heated front seats & heated rear, iPod/MP3 Connectivity, DAB Radio, Electric Fold Exterior Mirrors, Electric Heated Mirrors, Heated Front Windscreen, Heated Screen Washers, Heated Steering Wheel, Immobiliser, Leather Steering Wheel, Multi-Function Steering Wheel
+Adaptive cruise control with queue assist and intelligent emergency brake,Bluetooth telephone connection,Dynamic response,Electronic power assisted steering,Front parking aid with visual display,HDD Premium navigation including voice control and TMC with touch screen,Mist sensor,Power tailgate,Push button starter,Rear park distance control,Speed limiter,Trip computer,Audio remote control in steering wheel,Bluetooth audio streaming,DAB Digital radio,MP3 compatible radio/single CD player,USB/aux input socket,Acoustic windscreen,Automatic dimming rear view mirror,Automatic headlights,Daytime running lights,Door/quarter lights in toughened plate glass,Electric front/rear windows/one touch operation,Electric heated;adjustable; folding door mirrors with memory + approach lamp,Follow me home headlights,Front fog lights,Gloss black door mirrors,Gloss black exterior trim,Headlight washers,Heated rear window,Heated windscreen,High beam assist,Illuminated Aluminium Tread Plates with Range Rover lettering,Laminated front side windows,Laminated windscreen,LED rear lamps,Rain sensor windscreen wipers,Rear wash/wipe,Remote window closing,Reversing lights,Roof rack preparation,Sliding Panoramic Roof,Twin exhaust tailpipe,2 way active front head restraints,2 way rear head restraints,Ambient lighting,Autobiography Oxford perforated Leather upholstery,Automatic air recirculation,Auxilliary 12V power socket,Centre armrest with cubby box,Centre cooler storage box,Climate control memory,Climate front and heated rear seats,Courtesy lights,Driver's footrest,Front + rear carpet mats with contrast edging,Front and rear cupholders,Front centre console storage box,Front door storage bin,Front map lights,Front seat back map pockets,Front stowage pocket,Front/rear passenger grab handles,Glovebox,Illuminated vanity mirrors,Interior mood lighting,Isofix child seat preparation,Leather heated steering wheel,Luggage compartment lighting,Multifunction steering wheel,Pollen filter,Reach/rake electric adjustable steering column + entry/exit tilt away,Rear centre armrest,Roller blind loadspace cover,Roof mounted stowage nets,Sports pedals,Style 5 seat pack - Range Rover,3 point seatbelts on all seats,Anti-lock Brake System + Electronic Brakeforce Distribution + Emergency Brake Assit,Auto lock system when vehicle in motion,Auto locking differential,CBC - (Cornering brake control),Curtain airbags,DSC-Dynamic Stability Control,Dual horn,Dual stage Driver/Passenger Airbags,Electric child locks,E

 Having just given up racing motorcycl...